-From a somewhat innocent seeming text message that your partner didn't show you, to your man being followed on Instagram by his drop-dead gorgeous new coworker, there are a multitude of explanations as to why our envy sparks.
-However, that being said, many of the reasons go deeper and actually quite revelatory.
+From a somewhat innocent-seeming text message that your partner didn't show you, to your man being followed on Instagram by his drop-dead gorgeous new coworker, there are a multitude of explanations as to why our envy sparks.
+However, that being said, many of the reasons go deeper and are quite revelatory.

 1) Lack of self-confidence